kcoolsae/justin/docs/specs/src/overview.md

 This sends an email to the new user to confirm their access to these system.

 2 Self-registration is not possible.
 Instead
-* A registered user can register a new user *for the same country*,
+* A registered user can **invite** a new user *from the same country*,
-* or a user with a *Registration* privilege can register anyone, independent of country
+* or a user with a *Registration* privilege can invite anyone, independent of country

 In this case only email address (and country) are entered in the system.
-The new user receives a mail with a link to complete the registration (and enter their full name).
+The new user receives a mail with a link to complete their registration (and enter their full name), no further confirmation is necessary.

 The above is a *lenient* version.
-There is also an option to be a bit *stricter*: not everyone from the same country can validate registration of a new user (case 1) or register a new user (case 2).
+There is also an option to be a bit *stricter*: not everyone from the same country can confirm registration of a new user (case 1) or invite a new user (case 2).
 Instead, only a selected number of people of that country can do so.
 (I.e., those having a special *Registration* privilege.)

 {:.note}